mntnorv/wb.sh/README.md

 **DOWNLOAD**:
 option to download or only get image URLs
-- `1` - downloads images accorting to options
+- `1` - downloads images according to options
 - `0` - only gets images links and saves them to "imgs.txt"

 Search options